catchorg/Catch2/docs/ci-and-misc.md

 ### gdb and lldb scripts

-Catch2's `contrib` folder also contains two simple debugger scripts, `gdbinit` for `gdb` and `lldbinit` for `lldb`.
+Catch2's `extras` folder also contains two simple debugger scripts, `gdbinit` for `gdb` and `lldbinit` for `lldb`.
 If loaded into their respective debugger, these will tell it to step over Catch2's internals when stepping through code.